mariajosesalasmiranda/Emotion-Vision/README.md

 ## Overview

 > [!Note]
-> This project was created as a simple example for learning purposes.
+>  This repository is primarily for educational purposes

 ## Description
 The project has two main parts: